mosip/inji-verify/docs/InjiVerifySDKOpenID4VP.md

    error, the OPENID4VP UI Component triggers a callback function onError .

-There is an alternate flow available to implement if the Relaying party has a backend and the results needs to be fetched in the backend.
+There is an alternate flow available which is called server to server communication.
+In that flow, the Relaying party has its own backend and want results to be processed there only.
-The below diagram illustrates the flow in which Relaying party backend is directly fetching the result from verify backend.
+The below diagram illustrates this flow where Relaying party backend is directly interacting with verify backend to process the result.
 ```mermaid
 sequenceDiagram
     participant Relying Party Backend